This post may contain affiliate links. Please read our disclosure policy.

 - Remove the skillet from the heat and stir in the lime juice.

-- Serve ground beef in warm corn tortillas topped with shredded lettuce, cheese, tomatoes, and sour cream.
+- Serve the ground beef in the taco shells topped with shredded lettuce, cheese, tomatoes, and sour cream.

 Notes